-Adam Ginsburg, an incoming Jansky Fellow at NRAO in Socorro, received his PhD from the University of Colorado, working with John Bally on the Bolocam Galactic Plane Survey.
+Adam Ginsburg, a Jansky Fellow at NRAO in Socorro, received his PhD from the University of Colorado, working with John Bally on the Bolocam Galactic Plane Survey.
 His research is focused on millimeter and radio observations of high-mass stars forming within high-mass clusters and on using molecular lines as probes of physical conditions in dense gas.
 He has experience using Arecibo, the GBT, the JVLA, and ALMA.

-Laura Fissel, an incoming Jansky Fellow at NRAO in Charlottesville, completed her PhD at the University of Toronto and was previously a CIERA Fellow at Northwestern University.
+Laura Fissel, a Jansky Fellow at NRAO in Charlottesville, completed her PhD at the University of Toronto and was previously a CIERA Fellow at Northwestern University.
 Laura studies the magnetic field of our galaxy, in particular, the role that magnetic fields play in the process of star formation.
 She also works on development of balloon-borne telescopes, which operate above most of the Earth’s atmosphere and can be used to make incredibly detailed maps of magnetic fields in our galaxy.

 Jackie Villadsen, an incoming Jansky Fellow at NRAO in Charlottesville, will complete her PhD at Caltech in 2016.
 She uses radio spectroscopy of stellar flares to search for extrasolar space weather events such as coronal mass ejections and stellar aurorae.
 She uses the VLA and VLBA and has worked on a team developing the Starburst Project, a stellar radio burst spectroscopy facility at the Owens Valley Radio Observatory.

 Tanmoy Laskar, a Jansky fellow at the University of California at Berkeley, received his PhD from Harvard University, working with Professor Edo Berger on the diversity and versatility of γ-ray bursts.
 He is an expert at multi-wavelength observations and modeling, as well as radio instrumentation, and studies time-domain astrophysics with a focus on energetic transients.